overtrue/socialite/README.md

 ### Custom Session or Request instance.

-You can set the request with your custom `Request` instance which instanceof `Symfony\Component\HttpFoundation\Request`.
+You can set the request with your custom `Request` instance which instanceof `Symfony\Component\HttpFoundation\Request` before you call `driver` method.

 ```php